-Safeguarding - duty to protect from abuse and neglect; Making Safeguarding Personal; the act cited some other areas of abuse: Modern slavery; Domestic Abuse (guide); and Self Neglect;
+Safeguarding - duty to protect from abuse and neglect.
+The Act cited some other areas of abuse: Modern slavery; Domestic Abuse and Self Neglect;

 Transitions - Person centred assessments at the right time so that the local authority can anticipate the needs of the young person as an adult.
-This will include young people: with a learning or physical disability; who have a sensory impairment; in Young Offender Institutions, Secure Children's Homes, Secure Training Centres or other places of detention as well as in the youth justice system; or who are vulnerable to a range of risks and vulnerabilities such as Child Sexual Exploitation (guide);
+This includes: young people: with a learning or physical disability; who have a sensory impairment; in Young Offender Institutions, Secure Children's Homes, Secure Training Centres or other places of detention as well as in the youth justice system; or who are vulnerable to a range of risks and vulnerabilities such as Child Sexual Exploitation.